ONSdigital/SDG_11.2.1/README.md

 Then activate the environment

     $ conda activate SDG_11.2.1

+The above command will **not work for Windows** unless you have the Conda path linked to your Windows path environment (see [this tutorial](https://www.datacamp.com/community/tutorials/installing-anaconda-windows)).

+If you do not have the Conda path linked, you can use the following for Windows:

+    $ activate SDG_11.2.1

 Then you should see the environment name in brackets before the prompt, similar to: